Lunar Cycle Does Not Affect Deer in Pennsylvania

 The study concludes that the small changes in deer movement are “not statistically or biologically significant because deer can travel hundreds of meters in any given hour of the day”.
 The finding was that the deer traveled 6 meters more per hour during a new moon cycle.

 As this study is not peer-reviewed or even published through a main stream journal, it should be considered preliminary or introductory.
 The preliminary findings are interesting and we are very curious to see if these hold up to a more thorough analysis.
-Overall, this study cannot be considered conclusive.
+Overall, this study cannot be considered conclusive and may not apply to most western deer.
+Pennsylvania deer live without their historic predators and it isn’t too much to suppose the deer have lost some of their predatory response behaviors.
+Predator response is one of the strongest behavior influences and most likely the cause of moon-associated movements (though this has yet to be studied thoroughly).

 So, if you hunt with the lunar phases, continue as you please.
-As for us, we will continue to ignore the lunar phases and hunt whenever we can.
+For most of us, we hunt when we can regardless of the moon phase.